Taiko2k/Tauon/docs/usage.md

 An external tag editor can be used.
 See config.txt for linking to an external editor from the track menu (Track menu -> Meta... -> Edit tags with Editor).
 Is configured for MusicBrainz Picard by default.

 Tip: While editing tracks externally, make sure not to change the track file names.
-Bug: Linking to Picard fails with unicode paths on windows
+Bug: Linking to Picard fails with Unicode paths on windows

 To remove embedded album art from files (mp3 only): Right click track -> Track Info... -> SHIFT+2